SlyHound/CSE138_Assignment4/mechanism-description.md

 ![replica2 is down](src/replica_down.png "replica down")

+# Resharding Process

+When a node is given a request to the `/key-value-store-shard/reshard` endpoint, we first determine if it is a valid reshard request by checking if the amount of total replicas divided by the new shard count is greater than 2 (so we can have at least 2 replicas in each shard). the new set of shards given our shard count and the current replicas that are up.
+The way we determine which replica is in which shard is a simple sort and split.

+First we sort all the replicas that are available, and from there we divide them into `N` subarrays where `N` is the number of shards given in the request to our node.
+We make sure each subarray (shard) has an "even split" amount of replicas in it, then we move to the next one.
+The "even split" is the amount of replicas divided by the number of shards, so we can get as close to an even split possible for all the shards.

+If there are any extra replicas after we have given at our even split of replicas to each shard, the extras are put in the last shard in the list.
+For example, if we had 10 replicas with a `shard-count` of 3, then the replica distribution would look like this: (3,3,4).
+The node then sends out those updates along the `/key-value-store-shard/updatesm` endpoint to update the Shard Members across all replicas.

+After we update the shard members, we shard our keys across all nodes, which is described in the section below.

 # Sharding Keys Across Nodes

 In this assignment, we used the following hashing function from a Go package to determine which shard a key value pair will hash into: